23005672/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step 1:Start the program.

-Step 1:Import the required libraries.
+Step 2:Import the required libraries.

-Step 2:Upload the csv file and read the dataset.
+Step 3:Upload the csv file and read the dataset.

-Step 3:Check for any null values using the isnull() function.
+Step 4:Check for any null values using the isnull() function.

-Step 4:From sklearn.tree inport DecisionTreeRegressor.
+Step 5:From sklearn.tree inport DecisionTreeRegressor.

-Step 5:Import metrics and calculate the Mean squared error.
+Step 6:Import metrics and calculate the Mean squared error.

-Step 6:Apply metrics to the dataset, and predict the output.
+Step 7:Apply metrics to the dataset, and predict the output.

+Step 8:End the prgoram.

 ## Program:
 ```